Nikon D1X vs Olympus E-M5 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D1X and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+Both the D1X and the E-M5 II have been discontinued, but can regularly be found used on ebay.
 The D1X was replaced by the Nikon D2X, while the E-M5 II was followed by the Olympus E-M5 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D1X and E-M5 II can be found, respectively, in the Nikon D1X Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D1X or the Olympus E-M5 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.